A note on Herglotz's theorem for time series on function spaces: A generalized functional Cram e r representation

 \section{A generalized functional Cram{\'e}r representation}

 The Spectral Representation Theorem \citep[][]{Cramer1942}, often called the {\em Cram{\'e}r re\-presentation}, is as fundamental to frequency domain analysis as Wold's representation is to the time domain.
 It asserts that every (finite dimensional) zero-mean weakly stationary process can be represented as a superposition of sinusoids with random amplitudes and phases that are uncorrelated.
 An important ingredient in establishing this classical theorem is the existence of an isometric isomorphism that allows to identify a weakly stationary time series on the integers with an orthogonal increment process on $[-\pi,\pi]$.
-As already mentioned, an initial generalization of the Cram{\'e}r representation to functional-valued weakly stationary time series was first considered by \citet{Panar2013b}, but is restricted to processes for which the assumption $\sum_{h \in \znum} \snorm{\mathcal{C}_h}_1 < \infty$ holds.
+As already mentioned, an initial generalization of the Cram{\'e}r representation to weakly stationary functional time series was first considered by \citet{Panar2013b}, but is restricted to processes for which the assumption $\sum_{h \in \znum} \snorm{\mathcal{C}_h}_1 < \infty$ holds.
 In this section, we shall use the established functional Herglotz's theorem (Theorem \ref{Herglotz}) to derive a functional Cram{\'e}r representation that can be seen as a true generalization of the classical theorem to the function space.
-In addition, we establish a Cram{\'e}r-Karhunen-Lo{\'e}ve representation and a harmonic prinicipal component analysis for a very general class of processes of which the spectral measure can have finitely many discontinuities.
-In order to establish the Cram{\'e}r representation, we shall make the following necessary assumption on the second order dependence structure. \begin{assumption} $\{X_t \colon t \in \znum \}$ is a weakly stationary $H$-valued time series with lag covariance operators $\{\mathcal{C}_h\}_{h \in \znum} \in S_1(H)$. \end{assumption} As explained in the introduction, we believe this is not just a necessary condition for a frequency domain representation of the process to exist but also a natural assumption for $L^2$-valued processes.
-Under this assumption, we will show that the mapping
+In addition, we establish a Cram{\'e}r--Karhunen--Lo{\`e}ve representation --a term first coined by \citet{Panar2013b}--, and a harmonic prinicipal component analysis for a very general class of processes of which the spectral measure can have finitely many discontinuities.